MicrosoftDocs/dynamics365smb-docs/business-central/ui-organization-switch.md

 ## Use company hub

-Company hub is a highly specialized role center that gives a financial overview across companies and environments.
+*Company hub* is a highly specialized role center that gives a financial overview across companies and environments.
 Available as an [extension](ui-extensions-company-hub.md), company hub provides a dashboard with summary data for each company that you have access to.
 The home page displays financial KPIs and a direct link to the individual environments and companies.
 For more information, see [Manage Work across Multiple Companies in the Company Hub](company-hub.md).

 [![Shows the company hub page that lists all companies.](media/company-hub.png)](media/company-hub.png#lightbox)

-## See Also
+## See also

 [Creating New Companies in [!INCLUDE[prod_short](includes/prod_short.md)]](about-new-company.md)
 [Change Basic Settings](ui-change-basic-settings.md)
 [Environments and companies (English only)](/dynamics365/business-central/dev-itpro/administration/tenant-environment-topology)
 [Company Information](admin-company-information.md)
 [The Business Central Administration Center](/dynamics365/business-central/dev-itpro/administration/tenant-admin-center)

 [!INCLUDE[footer-include](includes/footer-banner.md)]